-If you are preparing to come to the UK for University, you will have heard of our infamous fresher’s week.
+If you are preparing to come to the UK for University, you will have heard of our infamous fresher’s week at university.
 That first week of the first term when thousands of students up and down the country let their down, meet new friends and get familiar with the campus and course.

 But with Covid-19 still disrupting our lives, it’s unlikely that the big social gatherings and fresher’s fairs will go ahead as planned.
 So, what can you expect instead?